 By: Robert Schmad, Daily Caller News Foundation

-The Belgian Agency for Agriculture and Fisheries and the General Farmers Syndicate did not immediately respond to the Daily Caller News Foundation’s requests for comment.
+UN Women did not immediately respond to the Daily Caller News Foundation’s request for comment.